piotrmurach/necromancer/README.md

 ## 3. Converters

-**Necromancer** flexibility means you can register your own converters or use the already defined types.
+**Necromancer** flexibility means you can register your own converters or use the already defined converters for such types as 'Array', 'Boolean', 'Hash', 'Numeric', 'Range'.

 ### 3.1 Array